tower-supplies/eloquent.js/README.md

 ### Without Context

-It is also possible to manually initialise an individual model, outside of the provided React Context:
+Alternatively, it is possible to manually initialise an individual model, outside of the React Context:

 ```ts
 import { createEloquentModel, TDatabase } from '@tower-supplies/eloquent.js';